|

 these yellow letters of warning, the Kali Gandaki River continues

 north along its narrow, dry season course along the broad, flat valley.
+The Nepalese

 government allows less than a thousand foreigners a year into the